 Our Medical Examinations

-The Medical Team is located within the Tree House Child Advocacy Center.
-We are a child friendly environment equipped to medically evaluate, examine and provide treatment recommendations for child victims of physical abuse, sexual abuse and neglect.
+The medical exams are performed here at The Tree House in our child-friendly exam rooms.
+The Medical Team is a regular part of our staff.
+We are equipped to medically evaluate, examine, and provide treatment recommendations for child victims of physical abuse, sexual abuse, and neglect.
 We serve children from ages 0 -17.

 There are two parts to the medical evaluation, obtaining a history from the child and a physical examination.
 Also, we speak to parents individually in order to address their questions and concerns.

 Our goal during the medical visit is to determine the current health and wellness the child.
 We address all physical and emotional needs of each child during a medical visit in the process.
 This holistic approach allows us to understand and address the speciﬁc needs of our patients so we can build a personalized strategy for healing; as well as validate their health.